Bread Technologyintermediateprofessional bakers21 min read · updated 2026-06-26

 At approximately 70% hydration (water relative to mix weight), ciabatta dough is too soft to shape conventionally — it is folded, not moulded, and handled with minimal mechanical intervention after bulk fermentation.
 The long bulk fermentation develops flavour and builds extensibility from enzymatic activity.

 Focaccia variant: The same Ciabatta Mix recipe with water reduced to 65%, bulk fermentation shortened to 30 minutes, and the shaped dough proved in oiled hoops with an olive oil and rock salt topping.
-Different hydration and rest time give a completely different product character from the same base mix. [ss-ciabatta]
+Different hydration and rest time give a completely different product character from the same base mix.

 4. Method 2: Sponge-and-dough

 The sponge-and-dough method uses a pre-ferment (the sponge) as a first stage before the final dough is assembled.
-It is the oldest of the four methods described here and was the dominant approach in British plant bakeries before the Chorleywood Process arrived. [src-096]
+It is the oldest of the four methods described here and was the dominant approach in British plant bakeries before the Chorleywood Process arrived.

 How it works

 1. Build the sponge: A portion of the total flour — typically 50–70% — is mixed with most or all of the yeast and enough water to form a stiff-to-medium dough.
-It is mixed briefly (2–3 minutes, just enough to hydrate) and left to ferment. [src-096]
+It is mixed briefly (2–3 minutes, just enough to hydrate) and left to ferment.

-2. Ferment the sponge: The sponge ferments at approximately 23–26°C for 3–6 hours, or overnight at approximately 18–20°C for more complex flavour [c12].
+2. Ferment the sponge: The sponge ferments at approximately 23–26°C for 3–6 hours, or overnight at approximately 18–20°C for more complex flavour.
 During this time the sponge rises, reaches its peak (dome), and may begin to recede.
 Yeast multiplies; organic acids accumulate; the gluten in the sponge partially develops through enzymatic protease activity.

 3. Final mix: The mature sponge is added to the remaining ingredients (the balance of flour, salt, fat, remaining water, improver if used) and mixed to full development.

 4. Short floor time, then proceed as straight dough: Because the sponge has done much of the fermentation work, only a short floor time (15–20 minutes) is needed before dividing.
-The rest of the process — divide, round, intermediate proof, mould, final proof, bake — is the same as straight dough. [src-096]
+The rest of the process — divide, round, intermediate proof, mould, final proof, bake — is the same as straight dough.

 Why use sponge-and-dough?

-Flavour: Longer fermentation of the sponge produces a richer palette of flavour compounds — ethanol, organic acids (lactic and acetic), esters and carbonyl compounds — compared to the shorter fermentation in a straight dough process. [src-088, src-096]
+Flavour: Longer fermentation of the sponge produces a richer palette of flavour compounds — ethanol, organic acids (lactic and acetic), esters and carbonyl compounds — compared to the shorter fermentation in a straight dough process.

 Dough tolerance: The sponge's organic acids slightly lower the pH of the final dough, which tightens gluten slightly and improves its stability in the prover.
-The baker gets a wider window between ideal and over-proof. [src-082]
+The baker gets a wider window between ideal and over-proof.

 Flour flexibility: The long sponge fermentation allows weaker flours to develop more fully.
-A straight dough of the same flour might produce an under-developed crumb; the sponge gives the gluten time to mature. [src-096]
+A straight dough of the same flour might produce an under-developed crumb; the sponge gives the gluten time to mature.

-Better keeping: Lower pH, more organic acids, and more complex crumb structure from the long fermentation all contribute to modest improvements in mould resistance and perceived freshness over the following 24–48 hours compared to CBP bread. [src-088]
+Better keeping: Lower pH, more organic acids, and more complex crumb structure from the long fermentation all contribute to modest improvements in mould resistance and perceived freshness over the following 24–48 hours compared to CBP bread.

 The scheduling tradeoff

 Sponge-and-dough is demanding to schedule.
 The sponge must ferment for 3–6 hours and be used at its peak.
 This means either building the sponge the previous evening (overnight ferment) or starting production many hours before the first bake.
-For bakeries with limited fermentation vessel space, sponge management can become a bottleneck. [src-096]
+For bakeries with limited fermentation vessel space, sponge management can become a bottleneck.

 Adding a ready-to-use dried sourdough to shortcut the sponge

-For bakeries that want the flavour contribution of a pre-ferment without the scheduling burden, dried fermented wheat products like Aromaferm Wheat & Malt Ferment 110 offer a practical alternative. [ss-aromaferm]
+For bakeries that want the flavour contribution of a pre-ferment without the scheduling burden, dried fermented wheat products like Aromaferm Wheat & Malt Ferment 110 offer a practical alternative.

 Aromaferm is:

-• A dried wheat sourdough (90–100% wheat malt + 5–10% wheat milling products, fermented and spray-dried) [ss-aromaferm]
+• A dried wheat sourdough (90–100% wheat malt + 5–10% wheat milling products, fermented and spray-dried)

-• Used at 1–5% on flour weight [c8] — lower for background malty-acidic notes, higher for a pronounced fermentation character
+• Used at 1–5% on flour weight — lower for background malty-acidic notes, higher for a pronounced fermentation character

-• pH approximately 3.3 and Total Titratable Acidity 110 ± 10% [c15]
+• pH approximately 3.3 and Total Titratable Acidity 110 ± 10%

 • Declared on label as "Dried Wheat Sourdough" — transparent and consumer-friendly

-• Suitable for vegetarian, vegan, Kosher and Halal applications [ss-aromaferm]
+• Suitable for vegetarian, vegan, Kosher and Halal applications

-FLAG FOR HUMAN REVIEW — Allergen and certification: Aromaferm is a wheat-based product (90–100% wheat malt), making wheat a declared major allergen in any end product under UK FIR 2014 and EU Regulation (EC) 1169/2011 Annex II.
+Allergen and certification: Aromaferm is a wheat-based product (90–100% wheat malt), making wheat a declared major allergen in any end product under UK FIR 2014 and EU Regulation (EC) 1169/2011 Annex II.
 The vegetarian, vegan, Kosher and Halal suitability claims above are from a 2018 product specification.
 Certification status must be verified with a current certificate from the supplier (AB Mauri) before these claims are used in any product marketing or labelling.

 5. Method 3: Chorleywood Bread Process (CBP)

-The Chorleywood Bread Process is the most significant technical development in commercial bread production in the twentieth century, and it dominates large-scale industrial bread production in the UK. [src-086, src-096]
+The Chorleywood Bread Process is the most significant technical development in commercial bread production in the twentieth century, and it dominates large-scale industrial bread production in the UK.

 Origins

-CBP was developed in 1961 at the British Baking Industries Research Association (BBIRA) in Chorleywood, UK [c1] — the organisation that became Campden BRI.
-Its inventors observed that if sufficient mechanical energy was input to dough in a very short time, full gluten development could be achieved in minutes rather than hours, eliminating the need for bulk fermentation. [src-086]
+CBP was developed in 1961 at the British Baking Industries Research Association (BBIRA) in Chorleywood, UK — the organisation that became Campden BRI.
+Its inventors observed that if sufficient mechanical energy was input to dough in a very short time, full gluten development could be achieved in minutes rather than hours, eliminating the need for bulk fermentation.

 The science of intensive mechanical development